AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 Optionally, you can use {api:anychart.charts.TreeMap#colorRange}colorRange(){api} to enable a **color range** - a special interactive element representing the color scale.
 With the ordinal color scale, the color range shows the ranges and their colors.

-The {api:anychart.core.ui.ColorRange#colorLineSize}colorLineSize(){api} allows you to customize the size of the color scale (20 by default).
-See other settings: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.
+You can find the available settings of the color range here: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.

 This sample shows a Treemap with an ordinal color scale and a color range: